Use this optional header to prevent replay attacks and accidentally repeated transactions

 You can prevent duplicate

-POST requests by including a key that represents the uniqueness of a request, so that no request with the same unique value is attempted more than once.
+PATCH requests by including an idempotency key that represents the uniqueness of a request, so that no request with the same unique value is attempted more than once.
+These keys are stored for a period of 24 hours.

 To perform an idempotent request, add an additional